gradle/gradle/design-docs/tooling-api-test-execution.md

 * Extract a decorator out of the current `BuildActionRunner` implementations to take care of wiring up listeners to send events back to build client.
 	* Ensure that listener failures are rethrown on the client side, as is done for the other kinds of operations.
 Refactor this on the client side so that the logic is in one place, rather than ad hoc per operation.
 * Change filter interfaces for `Test` to allow test class and method filters to be applied.
-Do not use patterns.
+Do not use patterns (except perhaps to initially get something working).
-* Run appropriate `Test` tasks based on the descriptor.
+* Run appropriate `Test` tasks based on the descriptors.
-* Test will not execute when test task is up-to-date
+* Tests will not execute when test task is up-to-date.

 ### Test cases